 Halloumi is Cyprus's most famous food export and one of the most distinctive cheeses in the global cheese family.
 Its uniquely high melting point means it grills, pan-fries, and bakes without losing its shape, a property no other widely available cheese shares.

 The squeaky, briny, layered texture of fresh halloumi bears almost no resemblance to anything else in a cheese counter.
 Once you understand how and why it behaves the way it does, you use it differently.
-People who enjoy brined cheeses often explore the crumbly Greek PDO classic as a companion on the same mezze board.

 This profile covers halloumi's PDO rules, its unusual heat behavior, and every application where that behavior earns its place.